ksu-is/KSU-Football-Scores/README.md

 ## Getting Started

 ## We will need to find related repository code centering on:
-[ ] Pulling Team Information from a database
+[X] Pulling Team Information from a database
-[ ] Saving User Data Input
+[X] Saving User Data Input
 [X] Notification and Alerts
-[ ] Updating Calendar Dates Autonomously

 Each of these aspects will lend themselves to the final product of the processes of our application.